GSA/notifications-api/terraform/README.md

     1. Create a cloud.gov SpaceDeployer by following the instructions under [SpaceDeployers](#spacedeployers)
     1. Copy SpaceDeployer credentials to your CI/CD secrets using the instructions in the base README
 1. Manually Running Terraform
-    1. Follow instructions under [Set up a new environment manually](#set-up-a-new-environment-manually) to create your infrastructure
+    1. Follow instructions under [Workflow for deployed environments](#workflow-for-deployed-environments) to create your infrastructure

 ### Terraform state credentials

 The bootstrap module is used to create an s3 bucket for later terraform runs to store their state in.
+(If the bucket is already created, you should [Use bootstrap credentials](#use-bootstrap-credentials))

 #### Bootstrapping the state storage s3 buckets for the first time